Cost of Living in the Netherlands

 Image source: Shutterstock

-The Netherlands, also known as Holland, is a very well-developed Western European country.
-The benefits of moving there are endless.
-According to Statista, the country has one of the lowest unemployment rates in Europe – 3.5% as of April, 2021, high GDP and GDP per capita (among the highest in Europe) and overall great living conditions.
+According to Statista, the country has one of the lowest unemployment rates in Europe – 3.5% as of April 2021, high GDP and GDP per capita (among the highest in Europe) and overall great living conditions.
 The minimum wage in the Netherlands is changing twice a year – in January and July (every six months).

-You can check out the current wage rates on the government’s website.
 The demand for highly-skilled workers in the country is really big and foreign workers are always welcome.
 The most in-demand jobs are in the engineering, IT, healthcare, retail, customer service and marketing sectors.
-Note that there is even a 30% tax reduction rule applying for those employed in some of these industries.
+Note that there is even a 30% tax reduction rule applying to those employed in some of these industries.

 To make your life easier and avoid the hassle of having to manage your finances from an overseas bank account, it is best to open a bank account in the Netherlands.
 There are a variety of national, international and local banks to choose from in the country.